-Essentially, plant yo-yos provide a way to have the top of your grow tent support the weight of your buds.
-Some heavily trained cannabis plants (such as with manifolding) can produce long colas that are so heavy that they fall over from their own weight.
+Essentially, plant yo-yos provide a way to have the top of your grow tent to support the weight of your buds.
+Some heavily trained cannabis plants (such as with manifolding) can produce long colas that are so heavy that they fall over from their weight.
 When this happens, you can support them from above with string or wire, but it’s messy in addition to feeling clumsy.

-Plant yo-yos use a small plastic hook to gently grab onto a piece of stem, so they support the plant while touching as little of it as possible.
+Plant yo-yos use a small plastic hook to gently grab onto a piece of stem, so they support the plant while touching as little bud as possible.
 They also extend and retract via a spring; so once they’re installed at the top of your tent, adjusting them takes only a few seconds.

 If you have problems with your buds falling over from weight, this is the best solution I’ve seen so far!

-Get Plant Yo-Yos on Amazon
+Get some Plant Yo-Yos

 Liquid/Water Transfer Pump

-It also means that there is much less lifting to be done overall; a crafty grower could potentially empty their reservoir, mix new nutrients, and then refill their reservoir without ever having to lift a single cup of water.
+Water transfer pumps make it easy for people who grow hydroponically to empty/fill their reservoir without having to do any heavy lifting.
+A crafty grower could potentially empty their reservoir, mix new nutrients, and then refill their reservoir without ever having to lift a single cup of water.

-Get a Water Transfer Pump on Amazon
+Get a Water Transfer Pump

-Get Twist Tie on Amazon
+Get a Spool of Plant Twist Tie

-Tape (Scotch, Duct, Electrical)
+Tape (Scotch, Duct, Electrical, Painters, Masking)

 Tape?!
 Sacrilege!
 Who would put tape on their cannabis?!